 The charge time from a completely discharged state varies with the amount of power the PC allows the instrument to draw.
 Charge time is normally around 2H30.
-If the PC does not allow the fast charge current, the charge time can increase up to 5 to 6 hours.
+If the PC does not allow the full 500 mA current, the charge time can increase up to 5 to 6 hours.